Skip to content

 Memory Hierarchies, Computational Graphs and Compilers

 Not all efficiency comes from optimizing the various computational details like multiplications, divisions and such of a function.
 Quite a large part of it, in fact, comes from optimizing how much you write to and read from memory.
 'Which memory?' you might ask, rightfully.
-The answering the where, when and what of memory will be the focus of this module.
-We can almost always get more cores to throw at a problem, we can also, at least on the CPU, quite easily get more memory, but that does not change the amount of time it takes to get a piece of memory, only how much data we can have in memory before we have to go to a lower level, e.g. go from RAM to disk.
+Answering the where, when and what of memory will be the focus of this module.
+We can almost always get more cores to throw at a problem, we can also, at least on the CPU, quite easily buy more physical memory, but that does not change the amount of time it takes to get a single piece of memory, only how much data we can have in memory before we have to go to a lower level, e.g. go from RAM to disk.
 This is even more important given the relatively slow improvement of memory over time.

 Image